 Want to create a table of contents that lets readers jump to specific points in your blog post/page?
 HTML anchors let you do that, and they’re easy to set up in the block editor.
 Find out how in Fancy Yet Easy: Using HTML Anchors.

 Great, you’ve made the text in a block bold and italic.
 You go back a minute later to add some more text, and bye-bye bold and italic.
 You have to use your arrow keys until you get to the point where what you’ve previously typed becomes highlighted in grey.
 Then you can start typing and it will keep the formatting.

 It took me a while to find this.
 Click the “i” with a circle around it in the top left of the screen.

 Sometimes, the block editor is hard to figure out.
 Other times, WordPress glitches mean it’s not working properly.
 You never know where the glitches will pop up, but they’re almost assured to happen.
 Here are a couple that have come up multiple times for me.

 Sometimes the block editor just stops working.
 You can’t search for previous posts to link to, and your reusable blocks aren’t on the list of blocks.
 You try to save, and get the invalid JSON response message.
 I don’t know why this happens, and it’s bizarre that WordPress hasn’t fixed it, but there you have it.

 All you can do is reload the page, and hope that it will give you the option to restore an autosave, and hope that autosave actually captured everything you did.
 If not, you’ve got to do it all over again.
 Ah, the joys of WordPress.

 I don’t know what a nonce is, nor do I care.
 But sometimes the block editor just won’t load at all, and it will show this message.
 When this happens, I click the back button on my browser and try to open the post/page again, and it’s always worked. 🤷🏻♀️

 Well, my friends, there you have it.
-For more blogging tips and tricks, head on over to the up your blogging game page.
+For more blogging tips and tricks, head on over to the blogging & writing tips page.